Charting the new physics through one-loop effects in the muon magnetic dipole moment: Abstract

 \section{Abstract}

-Since announcement of the muon $g-2$ anomaly, plenty of papers have devoted to this anomaly.
-The approximate formulae are always adopted when determining the new physics contributions to $(g-2)_{\mu}$, while clear scope of applications are always absent.
-This manuscript is dedicated to the comprehensive analytical results and approximations for the canonical interactions at one-loop level, which can be a useful handbook for the model builders.
-Here, we collect the analytic and approximate expressions for the scalar and vector mediator cases.
-The examples in specific models are exhibited to illustrate the applications of our formulae.
-Furthermore, we investigate the possible physics implications.
+Since the announcement of the muon $g-2$ measurements, numerous studies have been devoted to exploring the new physics through this precision probe.
+In specific models, the new physics contributions depend on the couplings and mass scales.
+Approximate formulae are widely adopted when determining the new physics contributions.
+This manuscript is dedicated to comprehensive analytical results and approximations for the canonical interactions at one-loop level, which is universal for the spin-half fermions and can serve as a useful reference for the magnetic dipole moment calculations.
+We present the analytic and approximate expressions for the scalar and vector mediator cases, supplemented by explicit examples in specific models to illustrate their applications.
+For given muon interactions, we can estimate both the sign and magnitude of the contributions conveniently.
+Furthermore, we investigate the broader physical implications of these results, offering insights into potential new physics.